GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 ##### gfpdf_previewer_current_form_data

-This filter will allow you to manipulate the form data before it is sent to the server so the preview PDF can be generated:
+This filter will allow you to manipulate the form data before it is sent to the server so the preview PDF can be generated.

 **Arguments**